kesteng0r/nettools/README.md

 # Net-toools

 #### FR :
-Net-tools est un Framework regroupant tous les outils les plus utiliser dans le monde du pentest
+Net-tools est un Script regroupant tous les outils les plus utiliser dans le monde du pentest

 #### EN :
-Net-tools is a Framework bringing together all the most used tools in the world of pentesting
+Net-tools is a script bringing together all the most used tools in the world of pentesting

 ### Menu